Swimming: Time to take the plunge?

 Swimming is good for your health

-Swimming regularly may help reduce the risk of chronic illnesses in some people.
+Swimming regularly may help reduce the risk of chronic diseases in some people.
 It can also make you feel better.

 The report called, "Swimming, taking the plunge for a fitter lifestyle", highlights how swimming cuts men’s risk of dying early by about 50% compared to runners, walkers and those who don’t do any activities.